 Who are the FLEAS?

 Chances are that you are not an elephant.
 But does that really make you a flea?
 Yes, it does!
-Fleas, are the rest of us, which makes up most people in Australian workplaces.
-It’s all of us bystanders.
-Those of us that choose to turn a blind eye, whether it be deliberately or ignorantly.
-Those of us that choose to join in because we think something is just a bit of fun or simply stay quiet because we don’t have the strength to stick up for what is right.
-Those of us who don’t want to speak up at the risk of being caught in a tough situation.
-Those of us who care more for our own security than that of a work colleague.
-Yes, I’d like to suggest that every single one of us have all been in a position where we could have done a little more to prevent or to react to a situation that has taken place.
-There are times that we all could have acted in a more appropriate manner.
+Fleas are the rest of us, which makes up most people in Australian workplaces.
+It’s all of us, bystanders.
+Those of us who choose to turn a blind eye, whether it be deliberately or ignorantly.
+Those of us who choose to join in because we think something is just a bit of fun or stay quiet because we don’t have the strength to stick up for what is right.
+Those of us who don’t want to speak up are at risk of being caught in a tough situation—those of us who care more for our own security than that of a work colleague.
+Yes, I’d like to suggest that every single one of us has been in a position where we could have done a little more to prevent or react to a situation that has taken place.
+There are times when we all could have acted in a more appropriate manner.

 Is there a solution?

 Perhaps the solution sits in each of us.
-Perhaps our focus should start with us fleas rather than the elephants.
-Perhaps sexual harassment is not going to go away any time real soon.
+Perhaps our focus should start with fleas rather than elephants.
+Perhaps sexual harassment is not going to go away anytime real soon.
 Perhaps we can all play a small part in reducing a 1 in 3 figure, to a 1 in 4, to a 1 in 6, to a 1 in 10, to a 1 in 100.

 Might there be a time when we look back and say, can you believe that humans used to treat each other like that in the workplace?
-I’d like to think there is a chance and I challenge you to play a part in making that a reality!
+I want to think there is a chance, and I challenge you to play a part in making that a reality!

 This article was first published on https://www.linkedin.com/pulse/you-ready-deal-sexual-harassment-your-workplace-gavin-altus